moorepants/tu-delft-promotion/associate-vision-statement.rst

    ME41055, 2 times, 150 students per time

 Here at TU Delft, I am currently developing and teaching two Master of Science
-courses: "`Multibody Dynamics`_", a Mechanical Engineering track core course, and "`Special Topics in Sports Engineering`_", an elective.
-Mulibody Dynamics serves 150 students per year and Special Topics provides a two week 3 ECTS summer course for about 30 students per year from around The Netherlands and Europe.
+courses: "`Multibody Dynamics`_", a Mechanical Engineering MSc track core course, and "`Special Topics in Sports Engineering`_", an elective.
+Mulibody Dynamics serves 150 students per year and Special Topics provides a two week 3 ECTS summer course for about 25 students per year from around The Netherlands and Europe.

 .. _Special Topics in Sports Engineering: https://moorepants.github.io/me41035/
 .. _Multibody Dynamics: https://moorepants.github.io/me41055/

 In Multibody Dynamics, I make use of active learning practices by providing a series of lecture videos paired with in-person guided homework work sessions.
-I wrote a 300 page open access online interactive computational oriented book, `Learn Multibody Dynamics`_, for the course which is paired with a set of 12 computational homeworks including conceptual questions the students complete each week as an optional portion of the final grade and to gain formative
+I wrote a 350 page open access online interactive computational oriented book, `Learn Multibody Dynamics`_, for the course which is paired with a set of 12 computational homeworks including conceptual questions the students complete each week as an optional portion of the final grade and to gain formative